Broken link building, BLB, also known as “dead link building,” has been the source of division among SEOs for a while now.

 That said, here is the “how”:

-• Click “backlinks” under the “Backlink Profile” at the left bar.
+- Click “backlinks” under the “Backlink Profile” in the left bar.

 Now, you should have a list of the broken pages to work with.
 However, you can still reduce the list further by adding the following filters: